 The California State Constitution is grouped into subject matter areas known as Articles.
 Each Article is organized by a heading and section numbers.
 The Table of Contents includes each Article heading and corresponding section numbers.

-The Legislative Handbook -The Legislative Handbook contains the biographies of all current legislators and legislative officers; committee names and membership; the Assembly, Senate, and Joint Rules; and lists of State Officers, accredited press representatives, legislative sessions, and Governors of California.
+The Legislative Handbook -The Legislative Handbook contains the biographies of all current legislators and legislative officers; committee names and membership; the Assembly, Senate, and Joint Rules; and lists of State Officers, legislative sessions, and Governors of California.
 It is published at least once every two-year session pursuant to the Government Code.
 Senate, Assembly, and Joint Rules - The procedural rules that govern the houses and the lawmaking process.

 The California Senate - The Senate pamphlet has been prepared in an effort to make the visit to the Capitol and the Senate Chamber more meaningful.
 Understanding the legislative process is important to every person in California and the Senate pamphlet offers insight into the workings of the Senate.